 Whether you are experiencing painful periods, infertility concerns, or other symptoms associated with endometriosis, our experienced physicians and clinicians are here to support you at every stage.

 Don’t let endometriosis define your life—take control of your health and seek the expert care you deserve.
 Contact us today to schedule a consultation!

-WHAT IS ENDOMETRIOSIS
+WHAT IS ENDOMETRIOSIS?

-The cramps also occur throughout the month, even when her next periods is weeks away.
+The cramps also occur throughout the month, even when her next period is weeks away.
 Fortunately, her mother, who recognizes the symptoms, makes her an appointment with a trusted women’s health provider here at Maiden Lane Medical to get tested and treated for endometriosis.

-Unfortunately, you can’t count on your symptoms subsiding when you reach menopause.
+Unfortunately, you can’t count on your endometriosis symptoms subsiding when you reach menopause.
 While your hormone levels decline, level out, and your fertility ends, you could still have endometriosis or scar tissue on your pelvic organs that cause pelvic pain and painful intercourse.

 You may not develop symptoms of endometriosis as soon as you start puberty.
 The average age of endometriosis diagnosis is between the ages of 25-35.

 Some of the tests we use to assess your reproductive health include:

 While you’re under anesthesia, your surgeon makes a small incision in your lower abdomen and inserts the laparoscope.
 The device sends a video feed to a monitor in the treatment room, allowing your surgeon to examine your pelvic organs for signs of endometriosis and scarring.